Get an annual AARP membership for only $12. Limited time offer.

 FYI: 5G refers to the fifth generation of wireless technology.4

 We appreciate that the Visible network blocks high-risk spam and robocalls.
 Online reviewers have also said they don’t experience any connectivity issues while traveling using Visible’s international cell service.
+Sometimes, during high network traffic times, our data speeds were slower, especially when we were in more congested areas.

 Consumer Cellular vs. Visible Phones